rossberg/camp/README.txt

 Another pain point is the logic for mouse drags.
 The `Ui` module essentially implements some global state to track which widgets owns the mouse and what the widget-specific state deltas are.
-Not sure if there is a smarter way to do this.
+There might be smarter ways of doing this.

 In retrospect, this dumb man's conclusion is that, contrary to what you hear in the news, immediate mode does not scale well to complex UIs.
 Once the necessary